netwebdave/AutoDaveSave/README.md

 Installation
 Option 1: Secure Approach (Source Code) Recommended for environments meeting government and commercial cybersecurity requirements.
--Scan: Analyze the provided .cpp file using your preferred source code scanners to verify security.
+- Scan: Analyze the provided .cpp file using your preferred source code scanners to verify security.
--Build: Compile the source code into a DLL using your preferred builder.
+- Build: Compile the source code into a DLL using your preferred builder.
--Install:
+- Install:
---Ensure Notepad++ is completely closed.
+-- Ensure Notepad++ is completely closed.
---Navigate to C:\Program Files\Notepad++\plugins.
+-- Navigate to C:\Program Files\Notepad++\plugins.
---Create a new folder named AutoDaveSave.
+-- Create a new folder named AutoDaveSave.
---Place your newly compiled .dll file inside this folder.
+-- Place your newly compiled .dll file inside this folder.

 Option 2: Standard Approach (Pre-built DLL)
--Ensure Notepad++ is completely closed.
+- Ensure Notepad++ is completely closed.
--Navigate to C:\Program Files\Notepad++\plugins.
+- Navigate to C:\Program Files\Notepad++\plugins.
--Create a new folder named AutoDaveSave.
+- Create a new folder named AutoDaveSave.
--Place the provided .dll file inside this folder.
+- Place the provided .dll file inside this folder.